 While occasional pain in your lower back doesn’t always require medical treatment, chronic lower-back pain needs the attention of a skilled physician.
-At Vulcan Pain Management in Montgomery and Birmingham, Alabama, Victor E. Mendoza, MD offers comprehensive assessment and treatment options to address the root cause of lower-back pain.
+At Vulcan Pain Management in Birmingham, Alabama, Victor E. Mendoza, MD offers comprehensive assessment and treatment options to address the root cause of lower-back pain.
 He accepts most commercial insurances and also works with patients that don’t have insurance.
 He meets with you directly at each visit and creates a custom treatment plan to alleviate your pain and improve your quality of life.
 To find out which treatment is right for your lower-back pain, schedule an evaluation online or by phone.

 Many factors can influence your risk for developing lower back pain.
 You could develop chronic pain in your lower back due to the natural changes in your body as you age, a chronic medical condition, or due to a fall or an injury when lifting a heavy object.